Adidas Predator: Predator 18

-After being discontinued and replaced by the adidas Ace, the Predator made a grand return in November 2017.
-The Predator 18 marked the first time a laceless upper was used in the collection, initially launching in black as part of the "Skystalker" boot pack.
+After being discontinued and replaced by the Adidas Ace, the Predator made a grand return in November 2017.
+The Predator 18 marked the first time a laceless upper was used in the collection, initially launching in black as part of the "Sky-stalker" boot pack.
 This design ushered in a new era of Predator, making use of modern Primeknit materials which includes a layer of CONTROLSKIN, ideal for controlling the ball and dictating the play in midfield.
 The new generation was worn by Paul Pogba, Mesut Özil, Dele Alli and Ivan Rakitić.